OmniSharp/omnisharp-emacs/README.md

 This makes it really easy to e.g. narrow the list down to members that handle a specific type, such as bool.

+To (not) complete from all namespaces, use the prefix argument when calling.
+This inverts the `omnisharp-auto-complete-want-importable-types` setting temporarily.

 ![](pics/auto-complete-ido.png)